What is copyright?

 Copyright isn't just one right: Copyright is a bundle of rights.

 In the United States and many other countries, copyright is a form of intellectual property that gives an author/creator legal protection over their original work and how it is reused, redistributed, reproduced.
 This guide focuses on U.S. copyright law, but you can take a look at the International Laws section of this guide if you want to know more about copyright in other countries.

 What gets copyrighted and when?

 Copyright is applied to any original work created in a fixed, tangible form, and it happens immediately (as soon as it is put in a fixed, tangible form).
-So, this guide I'm writing right now?
+So, most of the things you create in your daily life are under copyrighted owned by you.
+This guide I'm writing right now?
 Copyrighted.
 That email I sent to a colleague this morning?
+Copyrighted.
+The selfie I took last night?
 Copyrighted.
 Notes I took in class last semester?
 Yup, those are copyrighted, too.

 |Types of Copyrightable Works||Types of Non Copyrightable Works|